 The Corporation is authorized to issue an unlimited number of class A, B, C common shares and class A, B, C and D special shares.
 Only shares are issued with the following restrictions and privileges: voting, participating with dividend as declared by the Board of Directors.

-There are no shares held in escrow as at December 31, 2021 (1,250,000 as at December 31, 2020).
+There are no shares held in escrow as at December 31, 2022 and December 31, 2021.

 14.2 Private placements